 If you participate in the clinical patient registry, you will have a conversation with a NAMDC doctor or other researcher about the study and you will be asked to sign consent and privacy forms.
 You will then have a brief interview about your medical history, diagnosis, and family history.
 You may be asked to complete a few brief forms describing your illness.
 Any additional medical information that is needed will be collected from your doctor.
 If your doctor is one of the NAMDC doctors, he or she may collect information for the study during your regular visits.
 In the future, NAMDC will continue to collect medical information about you.

-If you participate in the biorepository, in general, no new specimens will be collected other than what your doctor requires for your care.
-In some cases, you may be asked to give a DNA sample through saliva or cheek cells.
+If you participate in the biorepository, you may be asked to give a DNA sample through saliva or cheek cells.
 Your specimen and genetic materials may be used in mitochondrial disease research.